 - Exhaust – Smoke that has any colour such as blue, white or grey show that there is a problem with the vehicle.
 Excessive exhaust noise or a knocking sound from under the car can indicate an exhaust system problem.

 - Lights – test all the lights including the indicators.
 Having someone to help makes this job much faster.
-Testing the brake lights definitely needs someone to help.
+Testing the brake lights needs someone to help.

 - Body and paint – Inspect the body for dents, ripples, loose, mismatched panels, paint overspray, evidence of rust or crash repairs.
 Make sure you put the car on a jack and inspect under the vehicle as well.